FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Methodology

 In this section, we introduce FedBaF, whose approach is illustrated in Figure~\ref{fig:FLdiagram}.
-During the aggregation phases of the FL training process, our FedBaF method repeatedly leverages pre-trained foundation model weights.
+FedBaF involves the server repeatedly leveraging pre-trained foundation model weights throughout the aggregation phases of the FL training process.
 For example, the pre-trained weights corresponding to feature extraction layers provide valuable representation mappings that guide the new model's feature extractor during training.

-This approach can also extend to other layers if the foundation and FL models share the same architecture.
-When the new FL model has different neural network layers from the foundation model, i.e, the classifier layers, these different layers' parameters are randomly initialized and then trained using data from the client pool, as in standard FL.
+To mimic the performance gains of weight initialization, the server uses the foundation model as a strong anchor in the earlier FL rounds.
+To enable the FL global model to evolve and fit the clients' data as FL training continues, the server assigns rapidly decaying importance to the foundation model that is on the order of $1/\sqrt{t}$ and proportional to the change in model parameters caused by client updates.
+To further maintain foundation model confidentiality, the server randomly samples the aggregation weights (or importance) of the foundation model from a uniform distribution in each round.
+These aspects of FedBaF maintain foundation model privacy while enabling further application-specific tuning to achieve performance on par or exceeding that of weight initialization methods.

-Algorithm~\ref{algorithm: adapting pre-trained model} describes how FedBaF fits into the traditional FL framework by incorporating foundation model weights during aggregation, as illustrated in \textit{Lines 9-11}~\cite{mcmahan2017communication}.
-FedBaF is versatile and can be embedded into many existing FL algorithms, e.g., SCAFFOLD~\cite{karimireddy2020scaffold}, FedProx~\cite{li2020federated}, or other FL strategies, by modifying their aggregation methods (\textit{Lines 8-11}) and using their existing \textbf{ClientUpdate}$(\mathbf{w}, D)$ logic for clients' local training in \textit{Line 13}.
+Algorithm~\ref{algorithm: adapting pre-trained model} describes how FedBaF fits into the traditional FL framework by incorporating foundation model weights during aggregation, as illustrated in \textit{Lines 9-11}~\citep{mcmahan2017communication}.
+FedBaF is versatile and can be embedded into many existing FL algorithms, e.g., SCAFFOLD~\citep{karimireddy2020scaffold}, FedProx~\citep{li2020federated}, FedAdam~\citep{reddiadaptive}, or other FL strategies, by modifying their aggregation methods (\textit{Lines 8-11}) and using their existing \textbf{ClientUpdate}$(\mathbf{w}, D)$ logic for clients' local training in \textit{Line 13}.